On $\frac18$-BPS black holes and the chiral algebra of $\mathcal{N}=4$ SYM: Acknowledgments

 \section{Acknowledgments}

 We thank Christopher Beem, Pieter Bomans, Federico Bonetti, Sunjin Choi, Davide Gaiotto, Prahar Mitra, Yiwen Pan, Tom\'{a}\v{s} Proch\'{a}zka, Wenbin Yan, Xi Yin, and Keyou Zeng for the inspiring discussions.
 JW is grateful to the organizers of the Pollica Summer Workshop supported by the Regione Campania, Università degli Studi di Salerno, Università degli Studi di Napoli ``Federico II'', the Physics Department ``Ettore Pancini'' and ``E.R.
 Caianiello'', and Istituto Nazionale di Fisica Nucleare.
 CC is partly supported by National Key R\&D Program of China (NO. 2020YFA0713000).
 YL is supported by the Simons Collaboration Grant on the Non-Perturbative Bootstrap.
-JW is supported by the European Union’s Horizon 2020 Framework: ERC grant No. 682608, titled ``Generalized Symmetries in Quantum Field Theory and Quantum Gravity'' and by grant No. 724073 from the Simons Foundation.
+The work of JW is supported by the UKRI Frontier Research Grant, underwriting the ERC Advanced Grant ``Generalized Symmetries in Quantum Field Theory and Quantum Gravity'' and the Simons Foundation Collaboration on ``Special Holonomy in Geometry, Analysis, and Physics'', Award ID: 724073, Schafer-Nameki.